 Pain, our body's alarm system, is both a tangible and an emotional experience.

 Everyone’s ability to feel and tolerate pain varies according to each situation and person.
 For instance, some people say injections hurt less when they don’t see the needle coming than when they actually see it puncture their skin.
-For others, injections may only be a annoyance, regardless of whether they watch or not.
+For others, injections may only be a minor annoyance, regardless of whether they watch or not.

-You can feel pain from a wide range of sources:
+We can feel pain from a wide range of sources:

-- Physical: a poke, muscle strain or cut, for example.
+- Physical: A poke, muscle strain or cut, for example

-- Thermal: think of the pain from a sunburn or from touching something hot, for example.
+- Thermal: Think of the pain from a sunburn or from touching something hot, for example

 When tissue is sufficiently stimulated, it locally produces substances called prostaglandins, which can produce inflammation.
 This results in pain, a rise in temperature or swelling of the affected area.
 By inhibiting prostaglandin production, ASPIRIN® can relieve aches and pains.

-Learn About Different Kinds of Pain
+Learn about Different Kinds of Pain

 For each kind of pain, there are different ways of finding relief.
 You may not always find relief in the same way, but knowing your options gives you the power to fight back.